 He had a very sharp sense of the essence of problems.
 He wanted facts to be the basis for programmatic statements by UNICEF.
-He knew how to ferret out and have others ferret out information and data that were realistic at the programme headquarters, after the initial phase of measuring pounds of milk and bales of cotton in relation to repairing war-caused deficits.
-There was a need for more precise economic and other social information to guide UNICEF's new role in underveloped countries outside Europe as well as the many new health programmes.
-Realistic quantitative, qualitative data on programmatic needs had to be submitted to the Board to justify programme requests.
+He knew how to ferret out and have others ferret out information and data that were realistic at the programme headquarters, after the initial phase of measuring pounds of milk and bales of cotton in relation to repairing war-caused deficits. a need for more precise economic and other social information to guide UNICEF's new role in underveloped countries outside Europe many new health programmes. as the quantitative, qualitative data on programmatic needs had to be submitted to the Board to justify programme requests.
 Dick was very well organized and knew how to demand of the staff professional work.